Lake Bluff, Illinois

-Lake Bluff is a village in Lake County, Illinois, United States.
+Lake Bluff (formerly Rockland) is a village in Lake County, Illinois, United States.
 Per the 2020 census, the population was 5,616.

 History

 The first settler family to claim land within the area now part of Lake Bluff arrived in 1836.
 They claimed 100 acres of land extending from the lake west to the Green Bay Trail.
 In 1849, a few residents left to seek their fortune in the California gold rush.
 In 1837, William and Mary Dwyer claimed the land just north of the former Central School.
 They opened and operated a stage coach stop and tavern along the Green Bay Trail.
 Some of the other early settlers were Henry and Angeline Ostrander, James Cole and William Whitnell.

 In 1855, the first railroad through Lake County was completed, running from Chicago through the county line.
 Henry Ostrander owned the land where the depot was to be placed, and he agreed to donate the site if the depot were called "Rockland."
 Therefore, this area, known previously as the Dwyer Settlement and Oak Hill, became Rockland, the only stop between Highland Park and Waukegan.
 Rockland had a post office and general store on Mawman Avenue with a small school and church located west of the tracks near Green Bay Road.

 In 1875, a group of Methodist ministers led by Solomon Thatcher of River Forest purchased 100 acres of lakefront property from Ben Cloes, the youngest son of the first settlers.